armeenm/dotfiles/README.md

 Neat features:
 - Lanzaboote for secure boot
-- sops-nix for secrets management
+- ragenix for secrets management
 - deploy-rs for remote deployment